 But before we proceed to our picture gallery of Lancaster Green, let’s take a moment to view the result of the so-called Kensington Academy development which replaced it – an exercise in so-called ‘regeneration’ which we didn’t want on this site, and which we resisted tooth and nail in a futile attempt to reason with the neo-con fanatics at RBKC.
 This first picture is a view of the academy campus as it looks today – a sterile alienated and alienating landscape, where many young students can be seen idling between classes.
 Is this really an example of the brave new world of ‘progress’ which we must all now inhabit, whether we like it or not?

-Readers should note also that the destruction of Lancaster Green flies in the face of the greenspace policies of both the GLA London Plan and the RBKC Core Strategy, both of which recognise that London is deficient in green and/or open space and strongly oppose any further loss of such amenity, insisting instead that all new development should preserve existing green space and include the provision of additional green and/or open space to help remedy this deficiency.
+Readers should note also that the destruction of Lancaster Green flies in the face of the greenspace policies of both the GLA London Plan and the RBKC Core Strategy (better known these days as the RBKC Local Plan), both of which recognise that London is deficient in green and/or open space and strongly oppose any further loss of such amenity, insisting instead that all new development should preserve existing green space and include the provision of additional green and/or open space to help remedy this deficiency.
 Hollow deceitful meaningless words indeed!